-Survivors of Mental Illness Outreach, Inc. was incorporated in October, 1994 by the late Sandy Wimmer, a consumer leader living with mental illness.
+Survivors of Mental Illness Outreach, Inc. was incorporated in October, 1994 by the late Sandy Wimmer, a community leader who lived with bipolar disorder.
 The first site was located on Azalea Road and for a number of years has been at 4351 Midmost Drive.

 We at SOMI Club are a diverse group of people who live with a mental illness.
 SOMI Club gives us a place to socialize, relax and choose what activities or volunteer work will empower or enrich our lives.